rfloydb/RBDominantColor/README.md

 iOS tool for selecting the dominant colors in the foreground of an image using [opencv](http://opencv.org).

 It was developed as part of [kloz.it](http://kloz.it), for determining the color of clothing from photos.
+It should be considered alpha code at this point, inasmuch as it only hits the mark about 60-80% of the time.
+There are many potential areas to optimize this algorithm to make it smarter.

 ## Getting Started